EndlessSkyCommunity/endless-sky/docs/rfcs/plugin_index.md

 Now let's say `@HelpfulContributor` releases a new version `v2.0`.
 They do so by pushing a new tag to their git repository.

 The Plugin Index's CI will periodically run the autoupdate script over all index file.
 In this case, the script will check `homepage` (because `update_url` wasn't specified) for a new tag.
 Once found, it replaces the `$version` in our update keys with the name of the tag (`v2.0`).
-The Plugin's `url` and `iconUrl` are subsequently overridden with the resulting strings.
+The Plugin's `url` and `iconUrl` are subsequently ovewritten with the resulting strings.

 Thus, the index file would now look like this:
 ```yaml